Japanese Tea Varieties Everything you need to know

 Kombucha

-When you hear Kombucha, you probably think of the trendy drink that is made from the Kombucha mushroom.
-But the Japanese Kombucha tea is a tea that is made from algae, which gives it a slightly salty taste.
-In Japan, it is usually drunk with an Ume plum.
+When you hear Kombucha, you probably think of the trendy drink made from the Kombucha fungus.
+However, the Japanese tea Kombucha is a tea made from algae, which gives it a slightly salty taste.
+In Japan, it is usually enjoyed with ume plum.

 Sanpincha

 Sanpincha is a jasmine tea from Okinawa, the southernmost tip of Japan.
-It is also called Chinese tea in Japan and tastes somewhat bitter.
+It is also called Chinese tea in Japan and has a slightly bitter taste.

 Yamecha

-Yamecha is sold in specialty tea shops because it is repeatedly awarded prizes in Japan for its high quality.
-It comes from the Fukuoka area, is mild and tastes slightly sweet.
+Yamecha is sold in specialty tea shops because it is repeatedly awarded for its high quality in Japan.
+It comes from the Fukuoka area, is mild, and has a slightly sweet taste.

 Gobocha

-Gobocha is made from burdock root, which is an integral part of Japanese cuisine.
+Gobocha is made from the burdock root, which is a staple in Japanese cuisine.
 Although the root is roasted during production, the tea retains an earthy taste.

 Tamaryokucha

-This variety is also called “Gemstone Tea” and not only tastes aromatic, but is also mild.
-When you brew it, the individual tea leaves open up.
+This variety is also called “Gemstone Tea” and not only tastes aromatic but is also mild.
+When brewed, the individual tea leaves open up.

-Tea is taken very seriously in Japan, so you have the opportunity to buy loose tea of good quality on every corner.
-It is so popular that it is even served free of charge in many canteens and chain restaurants.
-In the Japanese summer, the tea is usually already waiting on the table so that you can drink it chilled immediately.
-Tea is usually drunk unsweetened in Japan.
+Tea is highly regarded in Japan, so you have the opportunity to purchase loose tea of good quality around every corner.
+It is so popular that it is offered for free in many cafeterias and chain restaurants.
+In the Japanese summer, tea is usually already on the table so that you can drink it chilled immediately.
+In Japan, tea is typically enjoyed unsweetened.

-As in our country, there is a wide range of teas in Japan.
-Green tea is particularly popular.
-In its powdered form (Matcha) it is known worldwide.
-In the Land of the Rising Sun, you can even find many teas made from roasted grains such as rice or wheat.
-That's why there are, of course, also some less well-known varieties.
+Just like in other places, there is a wide range of teas in Japan.
+Particularly, green tea is the most popular.
+In its powdered form (Matcha), it is known worldwide.
+In the Land of the Rising Sun, you can even find many teas made from roasted grains like rice or wheat.
+Therefore, there are also rather lesser-known varieties.

-Tea is grown everywhere in Japan.
-Nevertheless, Shizuoka, Kyoto, Kagoshima, Miyazaki, Fukuoka, Mie and Kumamoto have established themselves as growing areas over time.
-Which tea variety is grown where usually depends on the soil quality.
+Tea is grown all over Japan.
+However, over time, Shizuoka, Kyoto, Kagoshima, Miyazaki, Fukuoka, Mie, and Kumamoto have established themselves as cultivation areas.
+Which type of tea is grown where usually depends on the soil quality.

-It is true that both tea varieties are derived from the same plant, namely Camellia Sinensis, but processing creates taste differences.
-Black tea is first fermented and then processed further.
-This also gives the tea its dark color.
-Since green tea does not undergo fermentation, it retains its natural green color and has a different taste.
+While both varieties are derived from the same plant, Camellia Sinensis, the processing results in flavor differences.
+In black tea, the leaves are first fermented and then further processed.
+This gives the tea its dark color.
+Since fermentation does not occur in green tea, it retains its naturally green color and has a different taste.

 In short: Yes, green tea is super healthy!
 The benefits are also proven by numerous studies.
-If you drink a lot of green tea, then you are doing something good for yourself and your body.
-Because with its antioxidants, it not only strengthens your immune system, but also keeps your cells young.
-It can also lower your risk of cancer and diabetes, reduce stress, and boost your metabolism, digestion and fat burning.
+Drinking a lot of green tea is good for you and your body.
+With its antioxidants, it not only strengthens your immune system but also keeps your cells young.
+Furthermore, it can reduce the risk of cancer and diabetes, reduce stress, and boost metabolism, digestion, and fat burning.

 Practiced since the 14th century, the tea ceremony is an important part of Japanese culture and history.
-In the Japanese language, there are several words for this ceremony, namely “Ocha“, “Sado“ and “Chanoyu“.
-It is considered an art and a spiritual discipline, where green tea (Matcha) is prepared and served to guests with traditional sweets.
+In the Japanese language, there are several words for this ceremony, namely “Ocha“, “Sado“, and “Chanoyu“.
+It is considered an art and spiritual discipline, where green tea (Matcha) is prepared and served to guests with traditional sweets.
 To ensure that nothing distracts from this special experience, the room is sparsely decorated.
-There is usually only a subtle floral decoration, called Ikebana, which is also seasonally coordinated.
-Ideally, a quiet, relaxing atmosphere prevails during the ceremony.
-The host should, if possible, provide the guests with a consistently positive experience.
+Usually, there is only subtle flower decoration, called Ikebana, which is also seasonally coordinated.
+Ideally, a calm and relaxing atmosphere prevails during the ceremony.
+The host should aim to provide the guests with an entirely positive experience.

-The easiest and fastest way to get it is over the internet.
-Here is a small overview of German providers where you will immediately find what you are looking for.
+The easiest and fastest way to get it is through the internet.
+Here is a small overview of German suppliers where you can find it immediately.

 Online Shops